 5 See IAASB International Standard on Quality Control (ISQC) 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements.
 ISQC 1 is required in many, but not all, IFIAR Member jurisdictions.
-The IAASB has an active project to replace ISQC 1 with a restructured and enhanced ISQM 1.
+In 2020, the IAASB approved the replacement of ISQC 1 with a restructured and enhanced ISQM 1, with firms being required to design and implement compliant systems of quality management by December 15, 2022.